Getting Social Security Disability Benefits After Age 60

 If you're between 60 and 66, you may have an easy time getting disability benefits while saving your full retirement benefits.

-Why It's Easier to Get Disability After Age 60
+Why It's Easier to Get Disability After Age 60 Under the Grid Rules

-A claimant's residual functional capacity (RFC) is the most physical work he or she can do on a regular and sustained basis.
-An RFC can be for "sedentary", "light", "medium", or "heavy" work.
-If you can still do heavy work, you won't get approved under the grids regardless of your age.
-On the other hand, if you're limited to sedentary or light work, you'll be found automatically disabled if you're over 60 and don't have a high school education (assuming you don't have job skills you could transfer to another job, as mentioned above).
-Let's look more at how education factors into the decision.
+Your RFC is the most physical work you can do on a regular and sustained basis.
+RFCs can be for "sedentary", "light", "medium", or "heavy" work.
+If you can still do heavy work, you won't get approved under the grid rules regardless of your age.
+But if you're limited to sedentary or light work, you'll be found disabled if you're over 60, don't have a high school education, and don't have transferable skills.

 Education